-Table 1-1 presents a summary of the major events for transition from RA to 0&M at OU5, and associated dates of these events.
-See Section 2 of the Final Remedial Action Report, Operable Unit 5 - The Former Stimson Lumber Mill for a summary of all investigation and removal activities that occurred prior to the ROD.
-For OU5, a site inspection occurred in spring 2016, and the beginning of the one-year 0&F period began in fall 2016.
-In addition, as previously discussed, a site walkthrough/inspection occurred in August 2017.
-As shown in Table 1-1, the first annual 0&M site inspection is anticipated in 2018.
+Table 1-1 presents a summary of the major events for transition from RA to 0&M at 0U8, and associated dates of these events.
+See Section 2 of the Final 0U8 RA report (CDM Smith 2017a) for a summary of investigation and response activities that occurred prior to and following the ROD.
+For 0U8, the beginning of the 1-year 0&F period is anticipated to begin in September 2018.
+As shown in Table 1-1, the first annual 0&M site inspection is anticipated in 2019.